 Uncategorized garlics are varieties that do not fit well in the recognized categories.

-Our favourite garlic is in this group.
+My favourite garlic is in this group.
 Tibetan emerges a month later than the other varieties but matures at the same time.
-It can grow very large ( we had a bulb that was over 7 oz) and is the best keeper of all our garlics.
+It can grow very large ( I had a bulb that was over 7 oz) and is the best keeper of all our garlics.
 It is hot, and has a great flavour that stays with you for a long time.